Logarithmic double ramification cycles: Introduction

 which are birational morphisms used in the definition of the logarithmic Chow ring.
 Log modifications generalize the notion of an iterated blow-up of boundary strata.
 Some background in log geometry is presented in Sections \ref{logGeom} and \ref{sec:Logcurves}.

-The most convenient way to describe a log modification of $\oM_{g,n}$ is via the \emph{stacky fan} $\Sigma_{\oM_{g,n}}$ of the pair $(\oM_{g,n},\partial\oM_{g,n})$.
-As in the case of toric geometry (where every normal toric variety $X$ has an associated fan $\Sigma_X$), the stacky fan $\Sigma_{\oM_{g,n}}$ is essentially a cone complex describing the combinatorics of the boundary stratification of $\oM_{g,n}$.
-However, as the name suggests, in contrast to the toric case, the presence of automorphisms on the stack $\oM_{g,n}$ forces us to work with a \emph{cone stack} instead of a usual cone complex.
-Just as toric modifications $\widehat{X} \to X$ of a toric variety $X$ are in bijective correspondence with subdivisions $\widetilde{\Sigma} \to \Sigma_X$ of the associated fan, log modifications of $\oM_{g,n}$ are in bijective correspondence with subdivisions $\widetilde{\Sigma} \to \Sigma_{\oM_{g,n}}$ of the stacky fan.
+The most convenient way to describe a log modification of $\oM_{g,n}$ is via the \emph{cone stack} $\Sigma_{\oM_{g,n}}$ associated to the pair $(\oM_{g,n},\partial\oM_{g,n})$.
+As in the case of toric geometry, where every normal toric variety $X$ has an associated fan $\Sigma_X$, the cone stack $\Sigma_{\oM_{g,n}}$ is essentially a cone complex describing the combinatorics of the boundary stratification of $\oM_{g,n}$.
+However, as the name suggests, in contrast to the toric case, the presence of automorphisms on the stack $\oM_{g,n}$ forces us to work with a {cone stack} (in the sense of \cite{Cavalieri2020-Conestack}) instead of a usual cone complex.\footnote{Some authors use the term {\em stacky fan} for the cone stack to emphasize the analogy to toric geometry, see \cite{StackyFan1,StackyFan3,StackyFan2}. } Just as toric modifications $\widehat{X} \to X$ of a toric variety $X$ are in bijective correspondence with subdivisions $\widetilde{\Sigma} \to \Sigma_X$ of the associated fan, log modifications of $\oM_{g,n}$ are in bijective correspondence with subdivisions $\widetilde{\Sigma} \to \Sigma_{\oM_{g,n}}$ of the cone stack.

 The boundary strata of $\oM_{g,n}$ are indexed by \emph{stable graphs} $\Gamma$: decorated graphs (with possible loops and multi-edges) describing the topological type of the generic stable curve $(C, x_1, \ldots, x_n)$ parameterized by the strata.
 For the precise definition of a stable graph, we refer the reader to \cite[Appendix A]{GraberPandharipande}.
 See Figure \ref{fig:stablegraph} for an illustration.